Philip Ball applauds Geoffrey West's opus on the laws that lurk in organisms, cities and companies.

-That criticism has long been levelled at those who posit that mathematical laws govern aspects of life, arguably starting with biologist D'Arcy Wentworth Thompson and his magisterial book On Growth and Form, published 100 years ago (see 32–33; 2013).
+That criticism has long been levelled at those who posit that mathematical laws govern aspects of life, arguably starting with biologist D'Arcy Wentworth Thompson and his magisterial book On Growth and Form, published 100 years ago (see P. Ball Nature 494, 32–33; 2013).
 But a recognition of mathematical principles in biology and social science — in particular, an acknowledgement that simple laws underpin complex growth, form and dynamics — has been growing over the past several decades.
 Computer algorithms have helped tremendously in that process.
 Since the 1980s, the Santa Fe Institute has been hugely influential, inspiring similar complexity hubs from Singapore to Arizona, Amsterdam and Vienna.
-Nature 494,

 Yet this broader view of complex human systems has been slow to enter the mainstream, and its absence has had some troubling consequences.
 The narrow focus on growth, turnover and gross domestic product as indicators of economic well-being, for example, has led to unsustainable growth coupled to environmental despoliation and climate change.
 That point has been made before, but West brings it home with particular clarity.